jon-harper/OmniBox/docs/assembly/front.md

     | [:material-git: `LANMU MicroSD Holder Cap.stl`][git_front_sd_no_usb] | 1  | :material-printer-3d-nozzle: Printed |
     | [:material-cart: ELECTOP MicroSD Reader Extension][bom_electop_micro_sd] | 1   | See note. |

-    !!! note: "Note: MicroSD Reader Extension"
+    !!! note "Note: MicroSD Reader Extension"
-        Each MCU tray entry mentions if a short (LANMU) or long (ELECTOP) reader extension is needed.
-The illustrated SRR 2 requires a long extension.
+        Each MCU tray entry mentions if a short (6" LANMU) or long (18" ELECTOP) reader extension is needed.
+The illustrated SKR 2 requires a long extension.

         The assembly process for both is identical.